Roman Lyashenko

-Roman Yurievich Lyashenko (Роман Юрьевич Ляшенко; May 1, 1979 – July 5, 2003) was a Russian ice hockey player.
+Roman Yurievich Lyashenko (Роман Юрьевич Ляшенко; May 2, 1979 – July 5, 2003) was a Russian ice hockey player.
 He played professionally in North America for the Dallas Stars and New York Rangers of the National Hockey League (NHL) from 1999 to 2002, and also spent time with affiliate teams in the American Hockey League (Utah Grizzlies and Hartford Wolfpack) and the now-defunct International Hockey League (Michigan K-Wings).
 Lyashenko also played professionally in Russia for Torpedo Yaroslavl before joining the Stars.
-He was drafted by the Stars in the second round (52nd overall) of the 1997 NHL Entry Draft.
+He was drafted by the Stars in the second round (52nd overall) of the 1997 NHL entry draft.

 Lyashenko represented Russia internationally at both the junior and senior levels, capturing three medals (gold, silver and bronze) at the World Junior Championships and a silver medal at the World Championships.
 Lyashenko committed suicide while on vacation with his family on July 5, 2003.

 Playing career

 Lyashenko spent three seasons playing with Torpedo Yaroslavl in his home country of Russia.
 In 130 games, he recorded 22 goals and 22 assists for 44 points.
-While playing with Yaroslavl, he was selected in the second round (52nd overall) of the 1997 NHL Entry Draft by the Dallas Stars.
+While playing with Yaroslavl, he was selected in the second round (52nd overall) of the 1997 NHL entry draft by the Dallas Stars.
 Leading up to the draft, scouts described him as a defensive forward with good character and leadership skills.
 He was considered an atypical Russian prospect due to his attention to defensive play.
 One source had him ranked as a first round prospect.

 He signed with the Stars in July 1999.

 Lyashenko made his NHL debut with the Dallas Stars during the 1999–2000 season, seeing action in 58 games, while recording six goals and six assists.
 He also spent time with the Stars' International Hockey League (IHL) affiliate Michigan K-Wings, notching five points in nine games.
 During his rookie season in the NHL, Lyashenko played center on the Stars second line, earning praise from coach Ken Hitchcock, "His game has risen beyond his years.
 He's 20 years old in age only.
 He looks like a real good fit for us."
-The Stars went to the Stanley Cup Finals that season, but lost to the New Jersey Devils.
+The Stars went to the Stanley Cup Final that season, but lost to the New Jersey Devils.
 In the Stars' first round playoff series against the Edmonton Oilers, Lyashenko scored the winning goal in the first game of the series.
 During the 2000 Western Conference final against the Colorado Avalanche, Lyashenko scored the series clinching goal in game seven.
 Lyashenko played in 16 playoff games for the Stars.
-During the playoffs in his rookie season, Hitchcock was happy with Lyashenko's play, saying, "He's an exceptional defensive player -- his offensive skills have improved as the season's gone on."
+During the playoffs in his rookie season, Hitchcock was happy with Lyashenko's play, saying, "He's an exceptional defensive player - his offensive skills have improved as the season's gone on."